 The Future of the Laws

 As we’ve experienced throughout history, laws are hardly set in stone.
 We’ve seen some pretty significant changes in the law over the years, from the abolishment of slavery to the legalization of same-sex marriage.
-Elections and even petition websites such as Change.org have enormous influence on laws, putting the power back in the hands of the people.
+Elections and even petition websites such as Change.org have an enormous influence on laws, putting the power back in the hands of the people.
 Only time will tell how our laws will continue to evolve and change.

 Want more like this article?